 But Gordon believed that major deposits of oil lay deeper than 1,000 feet, deeper, in fact, than most trained geologists believed.
 Meanwhile, by early 1917 Gordon had spent $100,000 of his company’s money looking for oil.
 Bartee Haile writes in Texas Boomtowns: A History of Blood and Oil that Edgar Marston, president of the company, telegrammed Gordon from New York: “Think we have made a mistake.
 Better quit.”

 Gordon asked for just a little more time, just a little more money.

-Gordon began drilling two exploratory wells: on the Nannie Walker farm and on the John H. McCleskey farm.
+Gordon began supervising the drilling of two exploratory wells: on the Nannie Walker farm and on the John H. McCleskey farm.
 Gordon was determined to drill to 3,500 feet.
-On October 17, 1917 on McCleskey’s farm a mile southwest of Ranger, Gordon’s well had reached a depth of 3,432 feet when the ground began to rumble.
+On October 17, 1917 on McCleskey’s farm a mile southwest of Ranger, Gordon’s well—drilled by veteran Warren Wagner—had reached a depth of 3,432 feet when the ground began to rumble.
 As workers dived off the trembling derrick, the well spewed first dirt and rock and then oil, shooting halfway up the eighty-foot derrick and coating Mrs. McCleskey’s white leghorns in black gold.